You Got the Love: Background

 The track, which is significantly shorter than the original, was produced by Charlie Hugall, who also produced three other tracks on Lungs.
 Hugall was also involved in the bass and percussion development of the song.
 The track features Isabella Summers on piano, Christopher Lloyd Hayden on drums, Tom Moth on harp, Rob Ackroyd on guitar and Florence Welch on vocals.

 Florence Welch explained her inspiration behind covering "one of her favourite songs ever":

 As a kid, going to clubs and raves, this song made me feel love.
 At Bestival last year we were top of the bill on that stage, so we were thinking of an amazing cover we could do, and I thought of Candi Staton.
 Even in rehearsals, playing it was just the most euphoric feeling.
 Then playing it live and seeing everyone's arms in the air, and the faces – it was the best feeling ever!
 I was dressed as a genie sea-monster, and I remember looking at my guitarist as we played the first chords, and then there was the reaction and it was like tearing ourselves open and just exploding on the crowd, and then all did it back.
 It's a feeling you couldn't express.
 I'm really excited that now in our live shows I'm going to be playing one of my favourite songs ever, loads.

 "You've Got the Love" is a fan favourite of the band and has been played at numerous festivals around the United Kingdom during 2008 and 2009.
 Including the Bestival, Glastonbury, Way Out West, Brighton, Electric Picnic, Leeds, Smash & Grab and with an acoustic version being performed at a festival in Reading.
 It's also been performed Live In Ibiza on BBC Radio 1 and at the BBC Live Big Weekend.
-Florence also made a guest appearance during The xx's 2010 Glastonbury Festival performance, where they played their remix of the track.
+Florence also made a guest appearance during the xx's 2010 Glastonbury Festival performance, where they played their remix of the track.
 In 2013, a children's choir rendition of the song was used in TV spots for Coca-Cola.
+At Bestival 2014, Candi Staton performed the song live in a duet with Florence and the Machine.